umr-dbs/vat-docs/src/instructions/canis_lupus_meets_felis_silvestris.md

 <img src="images/canis_lupus_meets_felis_silvestris_7.png" width="50%" height="auto" alt="Raster Vector Join">

-The result is that the vector data is spatially linked to the raster data by position.
-Therefore, a new column is added to the vector data table containing the information.
+The result is that the vector data is spatially joined to the raster data by position.
+Therefore, a new column is added to the vector data table containing the information from the raster/the raster value.
 The float values are the result of the clustering calculating the mean of all integer encoded classes in classified data.
 This won't reflect in the downloaded data.

 <img src="images/canis_lupus_meets_felis_silvestris_8.png" width="100%" height="auto" alt="Data table Canis lupus oekosystematlas">